votchallenge/website/contents/vots2023/participation.md

   - **Can I participate with a single-target tracker?**

     Sure, with a slight adjustment.
 You will write a wrapper that creates several independent tracker instances, each tracking one of the targets.
 To the toolkit, your tracker will be a multi-target tracker, while internally, you’re running independent trackers.
-See the example [here](https://github.com/votchallenge/integration/blob/master/python/python_ncc.py).
+See the examples [here](https://github.com/votchallenge/integration/blob/master/python/).

   - **Can I participate with a bounding box tracker?**